-Yes, I am the feltmaker behind sFELT, and I make wearable pieces of art, including dresses, tunics, scarves, shawls, hats, vests and brooches.
+Yes, I am the feltmaker behind sFELT, and I make wearable pieces of art, including dresses, tunics, scarves, shawls, hats, vests, bags and brooches.

 I use a variety of raw wools, silks and surface design techniques that are constantly evolving.
-The wool is often hand-dyed to provide a wide range palette, and then hand-felted to create an amazing textile and wearable styles.
+The wool and silks are often hand-dyed to provide a wide palette, and then hand-felted to create an amazing textile and wearable styles.

 I live in Chelsea, Quebec and work out of my home studio, overlooking the Gatineau River.